Sandakan Harbour Square

-Sandakan Harbour Square is an urban renewal project that was built under a reclaimed land in Sandakan, Malaysia.
-It was a project comprising a new central market, shop office, boutique hotel, waterfront esplanade and a five-storey shopping mall connecting into an international class hotel.
+Sandakan Harbour Square (SHS) is an urban renewal project that was built on a reclaimed land in Sandakan, Malaysia.
+It was a project comprising commercial shops and offices, a new central market, a new city square with waterfront esplanade, a boutique hotel and a five-storey shopping mall connecting into an international class hotel.

 Geography

-Being built strategically overlooking the Sulu Sea, the project is considered as the new central business district of the city.
-The mall before this has a convention centre on the 11th floor.
-After a few years, it was turned into a cinemas.
-The hotel that was connected to the mall before this was being managed by Starwood under the brand Four Points by Sheraton.
-However the hotel has been closed in the end of May 2020 due to the impact of COVID-19.
+Being built strategically overlooking the Sulu Sea, the project was considered as the new central business district of the city.
+SHS was also set to be the heart of the city.

 Construction

 The Harbour Square is a joint venture between Ireka and Sandakan Municipal Council.
 It was developed by ICSD Ventures Sdn Bhd, a subsidiary of Ireka Corp Bhd's London-listed associate Aseana Properties Ltd. and managed by Ireka Development Management Sdn Bhd.
 The project started in 2003, less than two years after it was first proposed.
-It was built on 13 acre of reclaim land.
+It was built on 12 acre of reclaim land.
+Reclamation was done 3 months after the project kicked off, adding 25% land area to the city.